Élie Semoun: Life and career

 Semoun went back on stage with a one-man show, Élie and Semoun.
 He supported Bertrand Delanoë during Paris's municipal elections of 2001 and Lionel Jospin during the presidential election of 2002.
 In 2003, he released an album of French songs called simply "Chansons".
-In early 2005, he performed in a show (co-authored with Franck Dubosc and Muriel Robin entitled Élie Semoun se prend pour qui?
+In early 2005, he performed in a show (co-authored with Franck Dubosc and Muriel Robin) entitled Élie Semoun se prend pour qui?

-Élie Semoun maintained in the years following his separation with Dieudonné a complex and strained relationship with his former partner.
+In the years following his separation with Dieudonné, Élie Semoun maintained a complex and strained relationship with his former partner.
 First strained, then reconciled, they have again grown apart during the public controversy aroused by the political stances of Dieudonné.
 "Some have speculated on the reunion of our duo, but I must tell you that this is clearly out of the question!
 It's over."
 In 2012, he declared that "the Dieudonné he knew and the Dieudonné of today appear to him like two completely different people, and he is unable to reconcile them in his mind".

-An album entitled Sur le fil (On the Edge), was released on 19 March 2007.
+An album entitled Sur le fil (On the Edge) was released on 19 March 2007.
 He brought in new guest stars, such as Alexandre Astier and Bérénice Bejo.
 The skits are always written by Élie Semoun and Franck Dubosc, but this time assisted by comedian Manu Payet.

 Élie performed his show Élie Semoun se prend pour qui? for the last time on 16 June 2007 in Doué-la-Fontaine at the Festival d'Anjou.

 In 2007, he signed a petition disagreeing with Ségolène Royal and participated in several meetings against the Socialist candidate with his friend Bertrand Delanoë.